Updated • This post may contain affiliate links

 - Details: Kitchen with dining hall, bathroom with hot/cold shower, spacious porch, accommodates 5 persons

-- Details: Consists of 5 rooms, for large groups, 3 bunks per room, shared bathrooms, spacious porch
+- Details: 3 bunks per room, separate shared men & women bathrooms, spacious porch

 Rustic Cabin